Skip to main content

 • Flexible masking models: Bernoulli, rank-based, KL-divergence constrained

-• Identifiability analysis: Tools to check when parameters can be estimated
+• Identifiability analysis: Tools to check when parameters can actually be estimated

 • Fisher information: Efficiency analysis under relaxed conditions